igorneos/vitruvio-aws-solution-builder/README.md

 # DevGenius - AWS Solution Generator

 DevGenius is an AI-powered application that transforms project ideas into complete, ready-to-deploy AWS solutions.
-It leverages Amazon Bedrock and Claude AI models to provide architecture diagrams, cost estimates, infrastructure as code, and comprehensive technical documentation.
+It leverages Amazon Bedrock and Amazon Nova AI models to provide architecture diagrams, cost estimates, infrastructure as code, and comprehensive technical documentation.

 ![Watch the demo video](demo/DevGenius_Demo.gif)